Service Opportunities & News from the Richter Center

 Contact: Stan Simonian

 Volunteers will help package and distribute food to Clovis families at the Salvation Army on Barstow (between Minewawa and Pollasky).
 About 3 - 4 volunteers are needed for each distribution.
+The next distribution is scheduled for January 6, 2015.

 Subscribe to the Epicenter